gagle/node-tftp/README.md

 - __setSize(size) : undefined__

   Sets the size of the file to send.
-This method is only needed with GET requests.
-If you don't need to use a custom listener for the GET requests, then you don't need to use this method.
+You need to call this method only with GET requests when you're using a custom request listener for the GET transfers.
 Look at the examples [no-pipe.js](https://github.com/gagle/node-tftp/blob/master/examples/server/no-pipe.js) and [user-extensions-resume.js](https://github.com/gagle/node-tftp/blob/master/examples/user-extensions-resume.js) for more details.

 - __setUserExtensions(userExtensions) : undefined__